megganluu/meganluu/README.md

 # My name is Megan Luu and I am a sophomore Computer Science student.
 This repository includes many of my class projects as well as personal projects that showcase my skillset and creativity as a programmer.
+The projects in this repository are majority C++ projects with some Python projects which implement OOP, data structures, and more.